Orthopedic Care for Neck Pain

 Treatment and Prevention

 When it comes to treating neck injuries, most of the treatment options are the same across the board.
 Self-care is a large factor, and in many cases, the injury will repair itself over a few days or weeks.
 However, in situations where this doesn’t work, more intensive treatments will be recommended.
-These treatments can include anything from medications (such as anti-inflammatories and muscle relaxants) and physical therapy to steroid injections and pain management to chiropractic care and sometimes spine surgery, when non-surgical treatment options have been exhausted.
+These treatments can include anything from medications (such as anti-inflammatories and muscle relaxants) and physical therapy to steroid injections and pain management to chiropractic care.

 It can be hard to know what to do with a neck injury.
 You might think that it’s minor, or that it’ll go away on its own, but as with many injuries to the body, it’s better to know for sure than to play the guessing game.
 As such, if you’re dealing with a neck injury or neck pain, consider reaching out to our orthopedic spine specialists.
 Our surgeons have years of experiencing and have helped countless patients with neck pain find the pain relief they seek.
 Contact us today to get on the road to recovery!